dropbox/dropbox-sdk-js/examples/README.md

 2. Run `npm install` and `npm run build` in the root of the repository
 3. `cd` into `typescript`
 4. Run `npm install`
-5. From this `typescript`, run the example you want e.g. `node node/basic.js`
+5. Run the example you want (basic, download, team, team-as-user, or upload) e.g. `node basic`

 ## Code flow example